isc-projects/kea/doc/guide/classify.rst

 Other examples are the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a particular client.
-By convention, builtin classes' names begin with all capital letters.
+By convention, built-in classes' names begin with all capital letters.

-Currently recognized builtin class names are ALL, KNOWN and UNKNOWN, and the prefixes VENDOR_CLASS_, HA_, AFTER_, and EXTERNAL_.
-Although the AFTER\_ prefix is a provision for an as-yet-unwritten hook, the EXTERNAL\_ prefix can be freely used; builtin classes are implicitly defined so they never raise warnings if they do not appear in the configuration.
+Currently recognized built-in class names are ALL, KNOWN and UNKNOWN, and the prefixes VENDOR_CLASS_, HA_, AFTER_, and EXTERNAL_.
+Although the AFTER\_ prefix is a provision for an as-yet-unwritten hook, the EXTERNAL\_ prefix can be freely used; built-in classes are implicitly defined so they never raise warnings if they do not appear in the configuration.

 .. _classification-using-expressions: